The Digital HR Revolution

 The workforce can now access their emails, tasks and projects 24/7 using their smartphones and tablets, massively increasing productivity and transforming the office landscape.
 While this has proven to be a great advancement for business, the shift to a constantly “on” staff is threatening the western work/life balance concept that HR has spent so much time trying to defend and implement for the emotional and physical wellness of employees.

-The rising influence of HR data
+The rising influence of People Operations data

 Deloitte’s study found that data is one of the biggest tech dependencies in the HR sphere.
 Information gathered from “social networks and external job sites is vital to understanding retention, engagement, and employee career needs.”